 The easiest way to claim these expenses is simply use the ATO per hour rate, which was 52 cents for the 2018-2019 financial year.
 You will need to keep a diary record of the hours working from home, for at least one month to be able to justify your claim to the ATO.
 To help, or rather leave you with no excuses 😊, we have made our electronic diary available for download free of charge here https://www.bantacs.com.au/shop-2/diary-template/

-ATO have just introduced an 80 cents per hour rate from 30th June 2020 to 30th June 2021.
-While it is higher than the old 52 cents rate it is not necessarily a bargain.
+ATO have just introduced an 80 cents per hour rate from 1st March to 30th June 2022, it is 52 cents an hour before that date.
+While this new rate is higher it is not necessarily a bargain.
 If you choose the 80 cents per hour rate you cannot claim separately for depreciation on your computer, use of internet, stationery or phone.
+They are all tied up in the 80 cents an hour unlike the 52 cent per hour rate.
 You still have the option of using the 52 cents rate to just cover furnishings and electricity and then claiming separately for your phone, electronic equipment, internet and stationery.
 This particularly important if you use your mobile phone for work as using the 80 cents an hour method will prevent you from being able to claim your mobile at all for that period.
 One mobile call an hour could exceed the 80 cents.

 If you do choose the 80 cents per hour rate and have purchased items over $300 that you would normally depreciate, such as a laptop.
 Make sure you keep the receipt as in the following year you will be allowed to continue to depreciate it.